aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 ### Clean up

-In this blog post, we used a lambda function to simulate data at 2-minute interval.
-Hence, to avoid incur-ring future charges, clean up the resources created.
+To avoid incurring future charges, clean up the resources created.
 To delete the stack, use the following command.

 `
 aws cloudformation delete-stack --stack-name appsync-timestream-api `

 ### Conclusion